UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Some of our resources have already been formally cataloged and have a :code:`classification` number.
 When these are available, they are included in the MODS metadata.
 Serials like the Alumnus and many of the Athletics media guides are good examples.
-Some collections, like the University of Tennessee Commencements collection include full shelfLocators in the :code:`classification` field (e.g. LD5297 .U55 2013).
+Some collections, like the University of Tennessee Commencements collection include full :code:`shelfLocator`\ s in the :code:`classification` field (e.g. LD5297 .U55 2013).
 These should be edited before migration.

 Justification
 -------------

-This information is helpful to include as it provides information about where the physical item is shelved (though this is not a complete shelfLocator) and the broad subject the materials relate to.
+This information is helpful to include as it provides information about where the physical item is shelved (though this is not a complete :code:`shelfLocator`) and the broad subject the materials relate to.

 XPath
 -----